Trips by Focus

 Louisville, Kentucky—Cost $275

 CrossRoads Ministries is committed to engaging young adults in an urban retreat experience based on outreach to the margins, prayer, service and bridging communities for justice.
-This ABI will be a guided immersion experience into inner city Louisville focusing on refugees and immigrants.
+This ABI will be a guided immersion experience into inner city Louisville focusing on refugees and immigrants and will involve working with agencies that assist refugee families in entry and adjustment to the United States.
 Host Organization: CrossRoads Ministries.

 Detroit, Michigan—Cost $275